TheAntiscamGroup/AntiScamBotSite/faq.md

 ### How does {{ site.bot_name }} know who is a scammer?

-User reports via the bot or the website! {{ site.bot_name }} has a Trust and Safety team that reviews each user report and takes appropriate action.
+User report submissions! {{ site.bot_name }} has a Trust and Safety team that reviews each user report and takes appropriate action.
+We don't use AI.

+### Do you use AI?

+Nope.
+We're not interested.
+There's too many potential false positives.

 ### What about abuse?

-So currently, this bot requires that someone with a "Trusted" role approves the scammers proposed.
-If they are approved, the ban will be blasted to all servers that subscribe to {{ site.bot_name }}.
+The bot requires that someone with a `Trusted` role vets the report on the suspected scammer.
+If the approver confirms the report is valid, the ban will be blasted to all servers that use {{ site.bot_name }}.

-### Can {{ site.bot_name }} ever ban the server owner or mods?

-{{ site.bot_name }} cannot ban anyone who has a role equal to or higher than it in the roles list.
-The only exception to this rule is if you transfer your server ownership to the bot (don't do this).
-It is suggested to give {{ site.bot_name }} a mod role, which usually bypasses any issues safely.

 ### What about mistakes?

-{{ site.bot_name }} can revert any mistakes and unban someone if this needs to happen, approvers have a command to reverse any scam bans that the database knows about (it cannot randomly unban any user, {{ site.bot_name }} can only unban users that it banned originally).
+{{ site.bot_name }} can revert any mistakes if this needs to happen, approvers have a command to reverse any bans that the bot acted on (it cannot randomly unban any user, {{ site.bot_name }} can only unban users that it banned originally).

-You can also just simply unban the user.
+If you are a server mod, you can also just simply unban the user in your own server as well.
+If your server is already fully activated/sync'd, {{ site.bot_name }} will not attempt to reban the user.

 ## The Group